 “Or I’m interpreting them wrongly.”

 “Yes, I realize it is.”

 ARE YOU NOT ENTERTAINED?!

 Every conversation was like this.
 But further, even the overtly descriptive prose outside of dialogue were far too exact, and therefore unnatural and awkward and unpleasant to process with my brain-thing.

-The main character of Jana was entirely unlikable and so flat in every aspect that she dragged the story down instead of propping it up.
-For me, even if the plot is a little slim or simple, a robust main character can fill in the gaps and create a better story.
-Here, however, Jana was so spiritless and mechanical, that she actually gave the more interesting parts of the story a drab pacing.
+The main character of Jana was entirely unlikable, and so flat in every aspect, that she dragged the story down instead of propping it up.
+For me, even if the plot is slim, a robust main character can fill in the gaps and create a better story.
+Here, however, Jana was so spiritless and mechanical that she actually slowed down the more interesting parts of the story.

 While I usually like the brooding and dark nature of a Nordic thriller, this almost took that too far, centring the book around a brooding main character who was sooooo dark that she only served to make the story harder to get into with her lack of personality.

 Will I continue with this series?
 Probably not.
-There were times when I stopped reading this book and actually forgot I was reading it.
+There were times when I stopped reading this book, put it away on my night table, and actually forgot I was reading it.
 That doesn’t bode terribly well for my future interest in the rest of the trilogy.